SiliconCoppelia/Coppelia-Deprecated-/README.md

 # To-Do
 - [x] The first tasks will be **mapping the numbers to a pool of fix sentances**
-- [x]  Audio sound to read out the output string **TTS is utilized** (For mac users, we provide another TTS version [here](https://github.com/BanjiBear/Copellia))
+- [x]  ~~~Audio sound to read out the output string **TTS is utilized**~~~
+       We only provide mac usage now(For mac users, we provide another TTS version [here](https://github.com/BanjiBear/Copellia))
-- [ ]  Implement version 2 with new model and detailed reasoning between the input features and the output sentence
+- [x]  Implement version 2 with new model and detailed reasoning between the input features and the output sentence
-- [ ]  CHEN Yi pu: Modify the abstract class, Use Intention, and the main function
+- [x]  CHEN Yi pu: Modify the abstract class, Use Intention, and the main function
-- [ ]  Yooki: Modify Relevance class, Valence class, Involvement, and Distance
+- [x]  Yooki: Modify Relevance class, Valence class, Involvement, and Distance
-- [ ]  Anthony: Ethics and Affordance class
+- [x]  Anthony: Ethics and Affordance class

 # Authors
 - [CHEN Yi pu](https://github.com/BanjiBear)